 Supporting our volunteer heroes

-Trained and governed by the South Western Ambulance Service NHS Foundation Trust, the Community First Responders are called on any time, day or night, helping to reach those patients most in need across the 10,000 square miles the ambulance service serves.
+Our Community First Responders are called on any time, day or night, to help reach patients most in need across the 10,000 square miles the South Western Ambulance Service serves.

-Attending more than 20,000 incidents each year, their contribution really does save lives, reduce pain and provide reassurance to those requiring emergency care.
+Attending over 20,000 incidents each year, their contribution really does save lives, reduce pain and provide reassurance to those requiring emergency care.

 £35 buys a Tympanic Thermometer.
-As part of the critical initial observations, a Tympanic Thermometer can be used as an early warning sign for underlying medical conditions such as sepsis or meningitis.
+As part of the critical initial observations, this can be used as an early warning sign for underlying medical conditions such as sepsis or meningitis.

 £50 buys an automatic blood pressure monitor and cuffs.
-As part of the critical initial observations, an automatic blood pressure monitor is more resilient and robust compared to manual monitoring.
+As part of the critical initial observations, this is more resilient and robust compared to manual monitoring.
 Recordings can be scheduled to ensure regular monitoring.

 £350 buys a pulse oximeter.
 Used for critical initial observations to measure oxygen levels in the blood and pulse.
 Monitoring is continuous to ensure any changes in pulse or oxygen levels are highlighted immediately for action.